Social Work

 Program Overview

-Simpson University is proud to introduce its upcoming Bachelor of Social Work (BSW) program, set to launch in Fall 2026.
-Students in Fall 2025 will minor in social work while on track for the BSW program in Fall 2026.
+Simpson University is proud to introduce its Bachelor of Social Work (BSW) program, set to launch in Fall 2026.
+Students in Fall 2025 will minor in social work while on track to apply for the BSW program in Fall 2026.
 This program is designed to provide students with the knowledge and practical skills necessary to succeed in the dynamic field of social work.
 The curriculum will emphasize both theory and hands-on experience, offering students the opportunity to engage in meaningful work with individuals, families, organizations, and communities.
 Upon completion, graduates will be well-prepared to pursue careers in a variety of social service settings or further their education in graduate-level social work programs.

 Simpson University is committed to providing a Christ-centered education while fostering a strong sense of community and service.
 Students can look forward to a supportive learning environment, personalized mentorship from experienced faculty, and the opportunity to engage in fieldwork placements that will prepare them to make a tangible difference in the world.
-Simpson is actively in process of being accredited by the Council on Social Work Education (CSWE).

 Live.
 Learn.
 Play.
 Serve.